Washed Out

-Ernest Weatherly Greene Jr. (born October 3, 1982), known professionally as Washed Out, is an American singer, songwriter and record producer.
-Commonly associated with the chillwave genre in the 2010s, Pitchfork dubbed him "the godfather of chillwave".
+Ernest Weatherly Greene Jr. (born October 3, 1982), better known by the stage name Washed Out, is an American singer, songwriter, and record producer.
+He is commonly associated with the genres of bedroom pop, chillwave, dream pop, and synth-pop.
+His 2009 breakout song "Feel It All Around" is generally regarded as the definitive chillwave track that set the template for the genre, leading Pitchfork to dub him the "Godfather of Chillwave".

-Life and career
+Early life

-Ernest Weatherly Greene Jr. was born on October 3, 1982, in Perry, Georgia, and currently lives in Atlanta.
-After earning an undergraduate degree from the University of Georgia, he obtained a Master of Library and Information Science degree but was unable to find a job as a librarian.
-Greene moved back in with his parents and started producing songs in his bedroom studio, as well as working on recordings of dance music with Bedroom, a local band.
-During 2008 he recorded lo-fi rock music under the name Lee Weather, but the following summer he found more success with his new project, Washed Out.
+Ernest Weatherly Greene Jr. was born in Perry, Georgia, on October 3, 1982.
+After earning an undergraduate degree from the University of Georgia, he obtained an MLIS but was unable to find a job as a librarian.
+He moved back in with his parents and started producing songs in his bedroom studio, as well as working on dance music with local band Bedroom.

+Career

+Throughout 2008, Greene recorded lo-fi rock music under the stage name Lee Weather, but found more success in 2009 under the new stage name Washed Out.
 He was soon discovered by a number of influential music bloggers after they found his music on his Myspace page.
 His first recordings have been described as "drowsy, distorted, dance pop-influenced tracks that brought to mind Neon Indian and Memory Tapes".

-Greene's first two extended plays were released in August and September 2009.
+Greene's first two EPs were released in August and September 2009.
 He held his debut New York City performance (his second live show ever) at Santos Party House.
 He has since performed at the 2010 Pitchfork Music Festival and his song "Feel It All Around" is used as the opening theme for the television series Portlandia.